ruby/www.ruby-lang.org/en/news/_posts/2016-11-21-ruby-2-3-3-released.md

 Ruby 2.3.3 has been released.

-This release contains a bug fix about Refinements and Module#prepend.
+This release contains a bug fix concerning Refinements and Module#prepend.
-The mixture use of Module#refine and Module#prepend to the same Class could cause unexpected NoMethodError.
+The combined use of Module#refine and Module#prepend to the same class could cause an unexpected `NoMethodError`.
 This is a regression on Ruby 2.3.2 released last week.
 See [[Bug #12920]](https://bugs.ruby-lang.org/issues/12920) for details.

-There are some bugfixes too.
+There are some other bugfixes, too.
 See the [ChangeLog](http://svn.ruby-lang.org/repos/ruby/tags/v2_3_3/ChangeLog)
 for details.